top of page

 FELT

-100% polyester.
-Used for mats or carpets with a non-slip backing.
+100% polyester material.
+Typically used for mats or carpets with a non-slip backing.

 FLOOR ADVERTISING